cortexrd/Knack-Toolkit-Library/README.md

 When used in a view, the keyword will be applied **in that view only**.

+In some cases, the keyword placed in a view will apply to the whole app, like the **_loh** (Log Out Here) keyword.
+These are app-wide keywords and will be clearly identified.

 Also, to make them more readable in the Builder, you can add `<br>` in front of each, to force them to spread over separate lines.
 They must be at the beginning and in direct contact with the keyword's underscore.

 Example: